xglover410/module-ux-terry/README.md

 4. (optional) do the same but for different shade of black

-### The SASS @import Rule
+### The Sass @import Rule
 As projects grow, they quickly reach a point where it makes sense to modularize the styling rules into separate files, for improved readability and maintainability.
-SASS's `@import` rule allows for this importing of rulesets (as well as mixins, functions, and variables).
+Sass's `@import` rule allows for this importing of rulesets (as well as mixins, functions, and variables).

 Note: While plain CSS provides a similar feature with its `@import` rule, it causes the browser to make separate HTTP requests for each file, which isn't ideal.
 By comparison, Sass will compile all of the imports into a single file.